 Autism spectrum disorder is a broad range of conditions.
-It is characterized by challenges with social skills, repetitive behaviors, verbal and nonverbal communication.
+It is characterized by challenges with social skills, repetitive behaviors, and verbal and nonverbal communication.
 Scientists are still trying to pin down the primary cause.
-Because the origin of the condition exists in a grey area, it has allowed people to develop their own causes of autism based on nothing but hearsay.
+Because the origin of the condition exists in a grey area, it has allowed people to develop their causes of autism based on nothing but hearsay.

 In this post, we will help you understand the difference between the actual causes of autism and the myths.
 This will help you to decide if it’s time to contact a birth injury solicitor if you believe this was the cause of your child’s autism.
 It’ll also help you to avoid falling victim to believing the common myths surrounding the topic.
 Take a look.

 What Are the Myths Around the Causes of Autism?

 We’re going to start with the mythical causes of autism before explaining the scientifically theorized ones.
 Some of these, you might have heard along the grapevine over the years, but it’s time to bust them…